json-schema-org/json-schema-spec/PROCESS.md

 Once the initial proposal has been completed, implementations may begin to support the new feature.

-Feedback from implementers and users are result in refinements to the proposal, which will then be updated in the implementations.
+Feedback from implementers and users are expected to result in refinements to the proposal, which will then be updated in the implementations.

 Breaking changes to a proposed feature MAY occur, but are highly discouraged.